charlesdcrossley/ComputerScienceFundamentals/Algorithms/Sorting/SelectionSort/SelectionSort.md

 # Selection Sort Algorithm

 ## What is Selection Sort?
-Scans the array  finding the smallest elements and swapping them from the beginning, gradually building the sorted array from the bottom up.
+Scans the array  finding the smallest elements and swapping them from the beginning, gradually building the sorted array from the left to right.

 ## Array to Sort
 <img src="unsorted-array.png" width="400">